School of Political and Social Sciences, UNAM: Origin

 Activities were inaugurated July 25 of 1951.
 The students were a total of 136 which included 129 men and 13 women, a bigger group than what was expected.
 One of the priorities for the establishment of the school was the syllabus, which sparked a debate of objectives between an approved school of France and Belgium and a more traditional view.

 Between 1949 and 1951 there were multiple discussions around where the Public Administration's classes should be imparted.
 On one side the Economics Faculty stated that Economics and politics were both part of the public space.
 The Law and Political Science Faculty declared that Law and Political Science couldn't separate.

 The conflict was solved by negotiating that The Faculty of Economics would keep Public Administration as long as The National School of Political and Social Science would be able to create Political Science, Social Science, Diplomatic Science and Periodism.

 The first principal was Ernesto Enríquez Coyro who declared himself against the syllabus, because he considered that practical knowledge was needed through field practices.
-Besides t that were not always taken into account.
-He also considered that conferences should be taken with formality by planning them ahead of time and publishing date and topics with anticipation.
-That way students will be able not only to assist but really participate and be part of the conferences actively.
+Besides, that was not always taken into account.
+He also considered that conferences should be taken with formality by planning them ahead of time and publishing dates and topics with anticipation.
+That way students will be able to not only assist but also really participate and be part of the conferences actively.